What is Startup Valuation All About?

 To learn more about internet valuation, check out our internet financial modeling course.

-Formula: # of visitors who clicked the back button or closed their browser / # of site visitors
+Formula: No. of visitors who clicked the back button or closed their browser / No. of site visitors

 Another important e-commerce valuation metric.
 Bounce rate measures the percentage of visitors to the website who leave without taking any further action.
 For example, they go to your homepage and then press back the “back” button or close the browser without taking any action on your site.

 For example, an average bounce rate could be anywhere from 20% (low) to 80% (high).

 Formula: Total revenue from orders / No. of orders placed in a period

 Once a site has customers placing orders for products or services it’s important to measure the Average Order Value (AOV).
 This e-commerce valuation metric is equal to total revenue divided by the total number of paid orders (it’s common to exclude free products/services from the number of orders)

 For example, a website has $10 million in revenue and 50,000 orders in 2017.
 The average order value is equal to $200.

 In our e-commerce valuation course, we break AOV down in more detail in an Excel model.

 Formula: Sum of all users who logged on the website in a month